department-of-veterans-affairs/va.gov-cms/README.md

 For testing and simple development, you can use the special Composer commands and Drupal Console to launch on any system with PHP-CLI and SQLite.

+## VA.gov WEB

+This Drupal site acts solely as a CMS and API.
+The actual website for va.gov is powered by the [vets-website](https://github.com/department-of-veterans-affairs/vets-website) repo.

+The `WEB` project is built on Metalsmith.
+The project consumes the Drupal CMS GraphQL endpoint and generates static files for VA.gov.

+## Unity Initiative

+This repository now includes the vets-website project, and it is built on `composer install`.

+The "Unification" or "Unity" initiative aims to stabilize the project by unifying the codebases to allow for paired releases.

+This has many benefits:

+- Prepare the source code for the entire project, CMS+WEB in a single command.
+- Run instances of CMS and WEB site by side, locked into the right versions.
+- Run tests against BOTH CMS and WEB to ensure compatibility.
+- Release both projects at once.
+CMS is handled as a dependency of WEB, so we can tag a release of web, then tag a release of CMS that is locked to that release of WEB.

+See `composer.json` `scripts.va:web:install` section for the code that triggers the WEB build process.

 ### Launch with Composer

 1. [Install Composer "globally"](https://getcomposer.org/doc/00-intro.md#globally).